 Step #6.
 Identify & allocate resources

-Next, you need to identify what resources are available to complete the project and when they’re available.
-Often resources are your team members or employees.
+Next, you need to identify what resources are available to complete the project.
+Often resources are your project team members, vendors, or contractors.
+In the case of industrial or construction projects resources could also mean machinery.

-A team member’s availability is often the biggest limiting factor when scheduling a project.
-This is particularly true for team members who are shared across multiple projects.
+A team member’s availability is often the biggest limiting factor when you assign tasks.
+This is particularly true for project team members who are shared across multiple projects.

 Resource allocation is an entire topic in itself.
 You may want to read this guide on resource allocation to learn more.

-Toggl Plan’s color-coded team timeline helps you quickly visualize your team’s workload and availability.
+Toggl Plan’s team timeline is color-coded with different colors for each project.
+This helps you quickly visualize your team’s workload and availability.

 Project milestones are important dates on the timeline.
-These help you track progress and get intermittent feedback from clients.
+These help you monitor progress and get intermittent feedback from clients.

 Milestones help you adjust the expectations if estimates go awry.
 Plus, intermittent client feedback can help your team correct the course early, in case the client expects any changes.
 Also, they help your team stay motivated to deliver on time.